Do you need to boost your energy and improve your complexion? French and Italian women would swear on the benefits of the ‘Grape Cure‘.

-Mathilde Thomas, co-founder of Caudalie, and author of the bestselling book “The French Beauty Solution” confesses do it once a year: “My skin gets clearer, but it’s really about feeling good, being energised.”
-According to Mrs Thomas, a brief grape cleanse would brighten our skin and also ease insomnia, straighten out digestion, relieve fatigue and stress.
+Mathilde Thomas, co-founder of Caudalie, and author of the bestselling book “The French Beauty Solution” confesses to doing it once a year: “My skin gets clearer, but it’s really about feeling good, being energised.”
+According to Mrs Thomas, a brief grape cleanse would brighten our skin and also ease insomnia, straighten out digestion, and relieve fatigue and stress.

 What exactly is a Grape Cure?